Yes. Pivot Charter Schools are accredited by the Western Association of Schools and Colleges (WASC).Will I attend a graduation ceremony?

 Because all of our courses are delivered through an online platform, the student’s class schedule can be flexible; class begins when the student logs in online or comes to the Pivot resource center and ends when the student logs out or leaves.
 The online curriculum is rigorous, engaging, and self-paced.
 All of our courses are backed by our highly qualified staff of California-credentialed teachers who are available via instant message, phone, email, or at our local resource center.When do I attend class?

-Some students choose to work on only one or two courses at a time with a 22 or 45 day completion timeline.
+Some students choose to work on only one or two courses at a time.
 Others choose to open all high school courses for an entire semester.
 Families will work with their local teachers to make the appropriate decision that will lead to every student being successful in their academic endeavors.Can I take classes part-time and still be a part of Pivot Charter School?

 No. A CA public school student may not be enrolled in a school part time or in two different schools at one time.Who chooses my courses?